robmarkcole/fire-detection-from-images/README.md

 There are a couple of significant challenges & open questions:
 * For fast edge model what is 'best' architecture?
 * Classifier, object detection, or both?
+* Tensorflow + google ecosystem or Pytorch + NVIDIA/MS?
+Tensorflow suffers from tf1 legacy and overuse of scripts
 * Is a single 'super' model preferable, or several specialised models?
 Typical categories of fire include candle flame, indoor/outdoor, vehicle
 * Gathering or locating a comprehensive, representative and balanced training dataset
 * Handling different viewpoints, different camera manufacturers and settings, and different ambient lighting conditions.